-With regards to how to treat chlamydia, the CDC suggests :
+If you're unsure how to treat chlamydia, the CDC suggests: :

 How long does chlamydia last?
 Following your antibiotic protocol, it’s recommended you take another test three months after your treatment—even if your partner(s) have been screened, treated, and cleared.
 This is important because roughly 2/3 of people can carry chlamydia without knowing it, and rates of re-infection are frequent .

 As of 2022, we’re still waiting for a chlamydia vaccine.
 A potential chlamydia vaccine made headlines in 2019, when the first round of vaccine trials successfully triggered a human immune response against chlamydia trachomatis .

 In the coming years, experts hope to have clearance to vaccinate children between the ages of 11 and 12 years old against chlamydia (the same way we vaccinate against HPV).
 But since it’s not yet clear when the trial vaccine will be released, using the tactics we’ve outlined above are the best tools we have in our sexual health toolkit for keeping ourselves and each other chlamydia-free.

 If today’s statistics on chlamydia teach us anything, it’s that testing is one of our most effective tools for preventing the spread of STIs.
 But busy schedules, long wait times, and slow turnarounds can make it challenging to keep up with screenings.